labondano/Abondano-ABM/LA-DigitalJournal/LA- Digital journal markdown.md

 However, I still think the agents are not doing exactly what I want them to do, because in some cases I get lower ranking males to sire more offspring than higher ranking males.

+__________________
+#### APRIL 23, 2014 - Class notes: Links and Networks in NetLogo

+**BASIC DEFINITIONS**

+- Network: collection of nodes (vertices) connected by links (edges)
+- Links between nodes can be directed or undirected (e.g. grooming vs. spatial proximity).
+- Network struture can be represented in a graph, which specifies the relationships among a set of nodes.
+- Path: the set og links needed to connect two nodes (two nodes can be connected by several paths).
+- Distance: length og the shortest patch between two nodes
+- Connected graph: a graph connected if there is some patch between every pair of nodes
+- Clustering coefficient: how often are links of a node connected to one another.
+Describes how interconnected the nodes are in a nework.
+RAnges between 0 and 1 for each node.
+- Clustering of 0: when none of the nodes are connected to each other
+- Clustering of 1: when all of the nodes are connected to each other (perfectly connected network).

+**MEASURES OF CENTRALITY**

+- Degree: number of links a node has connected to it.
+Can also have "in-degree" and "out-degree" if links are directed.
+- Betweenness: measure of the number of times a node is on the shortest path between possible pairs of nodes
+- Closeness: inverse of "farness" (the summed or averaged shortest distance from a node to all other nodes).
+Implemented by number of links or weighted edges.
+Usually is measured by the number of links.
+- Eigenvector: measure of the influence of a node in a network; how often a node is traversed in a random walk on the network.
+Things at the end of a branch are going to be traversed less common, and nodes at the center of the network are going to be traversed more often.
+Its a single value, not a vector.

+**The "small world" phenomenon**

+The distance between nodes in many real world network is often very short.
+(Six degrees of Kevin Bacon oracleofbacon.org/).

+**NETWORKS AND LINKS IN NETLOGO**

+- Nodes are turtle agents
+- Links are another special tupe of afents that connect two turtles
+- Links can be directed or undirected
+- Extension [nw] introduced new primitives
+- DEMO:
+- Preferential attachment button: when a new node is added it is preferentially going to a node where there are other links already attached to.
+- Lattice = same number of nodes

+R package to analyze network data: igraph

+**In class challenge:**

+Creating a network on the demo file from the extensions package, and then importing it in the virus network model and see how different types of networks (e.g. preferential-association, lattice, sphere) behave under the virus network model.

+**Facebook**

+developers.facebook.com
+Go to apps tab and create a new app go to tools tab and choose graph explorer for your app and get an Access token Copy the token text

+__________

+#### APRIL 24, 2014 - Simplifying the mdoel

+Today I talked to Tony and we couldn't come up with an existing model to have trees clumped or evenly distributed.
+However, he suggested to simplify my model and have males staying in their patches instead of moving around, which is more like what the polygyny threshold model suggests.
+I tried this and was still getting dominance-offspring graphs that didn't really match my predictions, and after a while I realized that it was because I had an error in howI was assigning patch-energy values.
+Patch energy was counted as:

+      set patch-energy count trees-here with [color = red]

+However, what I want my patch-energy to be is:

+      set patch-energy sum [tree-energy] of trees-here with [color = red]

+his is why my females were dying so fast!!!
+Because they were assessing trees, when they should really should be assessing the number of total resources in the patch.
+However, I thought that the simplest way to do this was to simply assign a fixed values to all trees at the beginning, and instead of having trees growing and regenerating, I would keep trees fixed, and the number of trees in the patch will be the amount of resources (as opposed to the patch-energy value).